intersystems-community/intersystems-servermanager/README.md

 We are pleased to publish version 3.2 of this extension.
 This replaces version 2, improving the security of stored passwords by integrating with VS Code's [Authentication Provider API](https://code.visualstudio.com/api/references/vscode-api#AuthenticationProvider).
 Version 3 was originally created for the [November 2021 InterSystems Security Contest](https://openexchange.intersystems.com/contest/19) and made available as a [pre-release](https://code.visualstudio.com/updates/v1_63#_pre-release-extensions).

-> 2022-09-28: This is currently a 3.1 **pre-release** version undergoing final field testing.

 Thanks to [George James Software](https://georgejames.com) for backing this development effort.

 ## The Authentication Provider